pugazhenthi-l/youtube-data-harvesting-and-warehousing/README.md

 ## Features
 - **YouTube API Integration**: The script interacts with the YouTube API.
 This is evident from the use of the `build` function with parameters related to the YouTube API service.
-- **Database Connectivity**: Supports operations with MySQL, PyMySQL, and MongoDB for data storage and management.
+- **Database Connectivity**: Supports operations with MySQL and MongoDB for data storage and management.
 - **Data Processing**:  The script uses `pandas`, a powerful data analysis and manipulation library, indicating that it processes data, possibly YouTube data fetched via the API.
-- **Visualization**: The presence of `streamlit` and `PIL` (Python Imaging Library) suggests that the script might be creating visualizations or a web interface to display data.
+- **Visualization**: The presence of `streamlit` for visualizations and a web interface to display data.

 ## Dependencies